anhtu989/speech/README.md

-Here’s a revised version of your `.md` file with stylistic improvements for better readability, flow, and engagement:
+Here’s a refined version of your `.md` file with additional stylistic enhancements for improved clarity, engagement, and visual appeal:

 ```markdown
 # The Power of Speech